tholok97/tnt-docs/lab0202/lab-solutions.md

 Have to manually start apache2 upon startup...

+## Dockerfiled image (made after lab)

+* Cloned down bookface from <https://git.cs.hioa.no/kyrre/bookface> and did the necessary preparations listed in the readme (making `config.php`, filling it with the appropriate values, etc.)
+* Made a Dockerfile in the root of the repository that looks like this:

+        FROM ubuntu:16.04
+        MAINTAINER Thomas Løkeborg "thomahl@stud.ntnu.no"

+        # update and install all necessary services
+        RUN apt-get -y update && apt-get -y install apache2 libapache2-mod-php php-mysql

+        # ask nicely to expose port 80
+        EXPOSE 80

+        # start apache2 by default
+        CMD /usr/sbin/apache2ctl -D FOREGROUND

+  built it by doing `docker build -t dockerfiletest .` and run it by doing `docker run -v /home/ubuntu/bookface/code:/var/www/html -itd -P dockerfiletest`.
+Can spin up new containers with the same run command, and check their ports with `docker ps`

 # 3

 Started up two of the basic www containers.
 (Have to leave a shell open for each of them...
 This is bad, but did it cause we spent way too much time messing around with trying to get apache2 running on startup)